-Here, a digital mapping company based in Berlin, believes that it has answered that question.
-On Monday, it revealed a new service that warns drivers about accidents and locates open parking spaces by extracting data from cameras and sensors inside hundreds of thousands of cars.
+Here, a digital mapping company based in Berlin, revealed a new service on Monday that warns drivers about accidents and locates open parking spaces by extracting data from cameras and sensors inside hundreds of thousands of cars.

 It gives the company increased firepower to rival other digital mapmakers.
-Waze is a navigation app that pools information from millions of smartphones to plot traffic patterns and alert drivers about accidents and constructions.
+One budding rival, Waze, is a navigation app that pools information from millions of smartphones to plot traffic patterns and alert drivers about accidents and constructions.
 Google is also using it to help commuters join carpools in San Francisco.

 Here has focused on mapping roads using laser-based radars and other sensors, providing data about traffic patterns to cars with dashboard navigation systems.
 Here's new service, which will debut at the Paris Motor Show this week, expands the number of sources it collects data from.
 It uses crowd-sourcing to share data between cars manufactured by different brands.